-During her blacklisted years, Lee could be seen on early dramatic anthology television series like The Plays the Thing, The Plymouth Playhouse and Broadway Television Theatre in 1953.
+During her blacklisted years, Lee could be seen on early dramatic anthology television series like The Plays the Thing, The Plymouth Playhouse, and Broadway Television Theatre in 1953.
 In 1955 she appeared in four different episodes of the television series that ran between 1950-1955.
-The show Danger she appeared in “Death to the Lonely”, directed by Sidney Lumet and co-starred Richard Kiley, and “Death of a Spanish Dancer.”
+In the show Danger, she appeared in “Death to the Lonely”, directed by Sidney Lumet and co-starred Richard Kiley, and “Death of a Spanish Dancer.”
 That same year she appeared in an episode of Ponds Theatre working with producer Fred Coe and Repertory Theatre.
 In 1955 she appeared in the play Wedding Breakfast with Tony Franciosa.

-Because the blacklist kept Lee from getting hired by major Hollywood film studio, there were those who took risks and cast her in their films or television roles.
-Usually these were independently-financed movies like Cornel Wilde’s Storm Fear (1955) written by Horton Foote.
-Lee co-starred with Dan Duryea, Steven Hill and Cornel Wilde who directed this little obscure film noir heist picture she inhabits the screen with a brilliant flare as Edna a sassy jewel with broken edges.
+Because the blacklist kept Lee from getting hired by major Hollywood film studios, there were those who took risks and cast her in their films or television roles.
+Usually, these were independently-financed movies like Cornel Wilde’s Storm Fear (1955) written by Horton Foote.
+Lee co-starred with Dan Duryea, Steven Hill, and Cornel Wilde who directed this little obscure film noir heist picture she inhabits the screen with a brilliant flare as Edna a sassy jewel with broken edges.

 Edna “I hate you you creep!
 I hate you!!!!!!”